peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 This class also supports values for negative zero, not-a-number (NaN) values, and infinity.
 Negative zero is generally used when a negative number is rounded to 0; it has the same mathematical value as positive zero.
 Infinity is generally used when a non-zero number is divided by zero, or when a very high number can't be represented in a given exponent range.Not-a-number is generally used to signal errors.

-This class implements the General Decimal Arithmetic Specification version 1.70: `http://speleotrove.com/decimal/decarith.html`
+This class implements the General Decimal Arithmetic Specification version 1.70 (except part of chapter 6): `http://speleotrove.com/decimal/decarith.html`

 Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless noted otherwise.